andizq/pcafactory/README.rst

 .. image:: https://zenodo.org/badge/DOI/10.5281/zenodo.3822718.svg
    :target: https://doi.org/10.5281/zenodo.3822718

 The **pcafactory** is an analysis tool to extract velocity fluctuations in the interstellar medium (ISM).
-The study
-of these fluctuations has proven to be a robust approach for understanding the nature of non-thermal motions driven by turbulent and gravitational processes taking place in the ISM.
+Studying these fluctuations has proven to be a robust approach to understanding the nature of non-thermal motions driven by turbulent and gravitational processes taking place in the ISM.

 To do so, the package collects features from TurbuStat and Astrodendro to derive velocity structure functions